 The Council is not required to raise council tax to fund depreciation, revaluation and impairment losses or amortisation.
 However, it is required to make an annual contribution from revenue towards the reduction in its overall borrowing requirement equal to either at least 4% of the underlying amount measured by the adjusted capital financing requirement or the asset life method where the MRP is determined by reference to the life of the asset and an equal amount charged each year.
-Depreciation, impairment losses and amortisations are therefore replaced by minimum revenue provision in the statement of movement on the general fund balance, by way of an adjusting transaction within the capital adjustment account for the difference between the two.
+Depreciation, impairment losses and amortisations are therefore replaced by minimum revenue provision, by way of an adjusting transaction within the capital adjustment account in the movement in reserves statement for the difference between the two.